-You know, when I make soup I don’t always think much about the accompaniments other than garnishes for the soup itself.
-But when I was cooking that tomato soup, I started thinking about what would be good along with it.
+You know, when I do make soup I don’t always think much about any accompaniments other than garnishes for the soup itself.
+But when I was cooking that tomato soup one day, I started thinking about what would be good along with it.
 Our usual is just crackers of some kind or maybe garlic bread or cheese toast.
-But with that really smooth, silky soup I wanted something different.
+But with that really smooth, silky soup I started thinking about something a little different.
 Something I could dip in and soak up all that goodness.
-I also wanted crunch.
+I also thought a little crunch would be good.
 These fritters really worked great!
 And they’re delicious.
 I mean, really…fried cornbread.
 Come on, what’s not to like about that?

 I normally use only finely ground white cornmeal, but for this recipe I used yellow.
 I really wanted the extra crunch that you can only get from the yellow type.
-And, cornmeal snob that I am, I liked it.
-A lot.
+And, even being the cornmeal snob that I am, I liked it.
+I liked it a lot.

 This is a very simple recipe.
 You start by whisking together all the ingredients except the peanut oil in a large bowl.
 Mix until everything is well combined.

 While you’re mixing up the batter, go ahead and heat the peanut oil to a depth of about 1/4 inch in a heavy (preferably, cast iron) skillet over medium high heat.
 When the oil is hot but not smoking, spoon in the batter using a heaping tablespoon measure per fritter.
 Do not crowd the pan and do not let the edges of the fritters touch.
 Cook, turning once, until golden brown.
 It only takes about 4 minutes cooking time total.
 Continue cooking in batches until all the batter is used.

 As each batch of fritters is cooked, transfer them to a baking sheet lined with paper towels.
 Keep them warm in a low oven.